Li Deyu: Posthumous perception

+Statues of five exiled officials, including Li Deyu, in the Temple of the Five Lords.

 The lead editor of the Old Book of Tang, the Later Jin chancellor Liu Xu, had this to say about Li Deyu:

 When I, your subject, was young, I had often heard of the old people talking about the stories of the Duke of Wei.
 At that time, the Son of Heaven was bright and valiant, quick in decision, and the Duke personally engaged himself to pay the emperor back for his trust.
 The emperor listened to his advice, and much was accomplished.
 The relationship between emperor and subject was one that was not often seen for a thousand years.
 As I read about his advice within the palace and reports in the halls, he anticipated the enemies' moves and came with tactics that led to victories, by his own mind, just like how the famed bowman Yang Youji [(養由基)] would not miss with any of his arrows; he was indeed a rarely seen talent.
 As far as his literary abilities were concerned, Yan An [(嚴安)] and Sima Xiangru [(both famed writers from the Han dynasty)] could only serve as his scribes.
 As far as his governing abilities are concerned, not even Xiao He and Cao Can would deserve to sit at the same table as he.
 It is too harsh to accuse him of power-grabbing.
 However, what can most be criticized about him is this: he could not forget grudges, could not repay resentment with grace, and could not let disagreements go, but instead gathered opponents around himself.
 He was therefore effectively fighting commoners with swords and pick-axes, and as a result finally died at the humid sea, and this can be lamented.
 An old proverb talks about a man who robbed gold at the busy market in the capital because he could not see the passersby.
 While he was certainly talented, he did not know the proper way to act.

 On the island of Hainan, Li Deyu has been commemorated in the Temple of Five Lords since the time of the Ming dynasty.